This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 The destination is a well-known API

-A well-known API is a business application or API for which Etlworks has a native connector, for example, Marketo, Salesforce, etc.
+A well-known API is a business application or API for which Etlworks has a native connector, for example, Google Sheets.

-To create a flow go to Flows window, click the +
+To create a Flow, go to the Flows

 Add one or multiple source-to-destination transformations.